IMBMicroscopy/WiFi_Incubation_Monitor/README.md

 - Once the ESP32 device is running and has started transmitting the data feeds, they should appear in the Data Feeds section of Adafruit IO
 - Then you will need to create an Adafruit IO dashboard for each incubator with a graph to log the CO2, Temperature and Humidity values from the data feeds
 - The CO2, Temperature and RH values must be assigned to a unique data feed name in the Adafruit IO dashboard
 - ie: the Dashboard for the incubator would be the name of the microscope, ie: "Live Imager 1" and the data feed name prefix will be something like LI1 and will automatically create "LI1_probe_CO2", "LI1_probe_Temp" and "LI1_probe_RH"
+- These will be the CO2, Temp and RH data feeds for the STC31 sensor on the long cable which is placed in the imaging chamber
-- you can also enable "room_monitoring" in the configuration hotspot settings to create additional feeds from the bme280 sensor in the 3D printed case, ie: "LI1_room_Temp", "LI1_room_RH" and "LI1_room_press"
+- You can also enable "room_monitoring" in the configuration hotspot settings to create additional feeds from the optional bme280 sensor mounted in the 3D printed case, ie: "LI1_room_Temp", "LI1_room_RH" and "LI1_room_press"
+- This can be used to monitor the environmental conditions in the microscope room, where the display unit is mounted, rather than in the imaging chamber
 - Once the Dashboard is created, Create a new block such as a line graph and link them to the relevant datafeeds to display your data
 - Edit the layout, to resize and position the blocks, then save your layout
 - Adafruit IO allows you to publish read only versions of your dashboards to other websites for monitoring incubation conditions as well as configuring actions to send alert emails when conditions exceed limits